 The Space Race Started Here

-Due to restricted access at Cape Canaveral Air Force Station, each visitor on this tour must register with visitor complex security officers between 9 am and 11:45 am on the day of the tour.
+When You Arrive: Each visitor on this tour must register with visitor complex security officers between 8:45 AM - 10:00 AM on the day of the tour.
 Register at the Information center located at the main entrance.
-For American citizens, a U.S. government-issued driver's license, passport, military ID or U.S. state ID card is required for tour participants age 18 and over.
-International adult and child participants must present a valid passport to participate.
+For U.S. citizens, a U.S. government-issued driver's license, passport, military ID or U.S. state ID card is required for tour participants age 18 and over, so bring it with you.

-- Available as an add-on enhancement
+- Available as an add-on enhancemen

 - Moon Rock Cafe available at Apollo/Saturn V Center

-- Allow 3 Hours
+- Allow 2.5 Hours

-- Shopping available at Apollo/Saturn V Center
+- Shopping available at the Apollo/Saturn V Center

-- Tour concludes at Apollo/Saturn V Center
+- Tour concludes at the Apollo/Saturn V Center

-- Restrooms available at Apollo/Saturn V Center
+- Restrooms available on tour

 - Return buses leave every 15 minutes